If you want to gain muscle, which training split works best? The Arnold split or a push/pull/legs (PPL) routine? Let’s find out.

 Arnold also recommended training the abs every day, alternating between incline sit-ups and leg raises from one day to the next.

-What’s a Push/Pull/Legs (PPL) Split?
+What’s a PPL (Push/Pull/Legs) Split?

-A push/pull/legs routine is a training program that devotes one day to upper body pushing movements (chest, shoulders and triceps), a second day to upper body pulling movements (back and biceps), and a third day to leg exercises (quads, glutes, hamstrings and calves).
+A PPL routine is a training program that devotes one day to upper body pushing movements (chest, shoulders and triceps), a second day to upper body pulling movements (back and biceps), and a third day to leg exercises (quads, glutes, hamstrings and calves).

 Here’s what a 6-day PPL split looks like: